Published: December 18, 2017 • Last updated: January 6, 2021 at 6:38 am

 I find a little explanation goes a long way with industry terms.
 Hope that explains things, but of course questions are always welcome.

-Do you have any questions about mortgage terminology?> Ask Ross how he can help.
+Do you have mortgage terminology questions?
+ASKROSS how he can help.

 - Explain Mortgage Amortization Period And Term